You know the symptoms when they startup – racing pulse, the distraction at work, thinking only about one thing…

-When innovators can successfully translate their ideas to patents and other intellectual property, they should be employed – and of course rewarded – for their unusual skills.
+When innovators can successfully translate their ideas into patents and other intellectual property, they should be employed – and of course, rewarded – for their unusual skills.
 BigCos that recognize the value of such innovators will ultimately get the maximum benefit from their startup acquisitions.

 PATENTS PROMOTE THE PROSPEROUS STARTUP

 But I’d add some specific tips for startup teams with patents:

 - Define the value of the patents for the BigCo (i.e. – most of the deal value or just a nice to have?)